Introduction

 Disc Ploughs

-A disc plough is typically for deep plowing.
-It effectively breaks up the bottom soil layers, improving soil permeability and aeration, which benefits root growth and water absorption.
-However, excessive plowing can damage soil structure and increase the risk of soil erosion.
+Disc ploughs are typically used for deep tillage, effectively breaking up the bottom layer of soil, and enhancing soil permeability and ventilation, which is beneficial for crop root growth and water infiltration.
+However, over-tillage can disrupt soil structure, increasing the risk of soil erosion.

 Disc Harrows

-A disc harrow is typically for loosen shallow soil and smooth the surface, preparing it for planting.
-When used correctly, it can effectively change the topsoil structure, mix in fertilizers, cut weeds and residue, and increase soil organic matter.
-However, you need to control the working depth to avoid losing the topsoil.
+Disc harrows are suitable for loosening shallow soil and leveling the ground to prepare the land for sowing crops.
+Proper use can effectively alter the soil surface structure, well-mix fertilizers, and cut weeds and stubs, increasing soil organic matter.
+However, you need to control the tilling depth to avoid the loss of topsoil.

 Classification method